Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Results

 The fraction of CGM gas in each ``origin'' categorization as defined in \citet{Hafen2019}, as a function of entropy, is also informative.
 This is presented in the bottom panel of Figure~\ref{fig:K_pdf}, showing that the hot phase originates primarily from the shock-heated gas accreted from the IGM.
 At lower entropy, the fraction of gas accreted from the IGM rapidly decreases, but nevertheless remains a dominant component as low as $\approx 0.3\,\rm keV\,cm^2$.
 At even lower values, the low entropy gas is dominated by the ``satellite wind'' classification, with roughly equal contributions to the remaining gas from central galaxy wind and IGM accretion.
 This strongly suggests that gas expelled from satellite galaxies via feedback-driven winds or tidal debris either remains at low entropy or must cool rapidly as it is ejected.
 In practice we see evidence for both in the simulations, to be discussed further in Section~\ref{sec:therm_hist}.

-We note that at low entropy values, the relative fractions of low-$K$ gas due to different tracer classes vary significantly between individual halos.
-This reflects the complicated, dynamic nature of the CGM in these simulations discussed in Section~\ref{sec:genprop} and highlights multiple possible sources of low-entropy gas that vary depending on the evolutionary history of an individual halo.
+We note that at low entropy values $K\le\Klow$, the relative fractions of low-$K$ gas due to different tracer classes vary significantly between individual halos.
+This reflects the complicated, dynamic nature of the CGM in these simulations discussed in Section~\ref{sec:genprop} and highlights multiple possible mechanisms whereby low-entropy gas is produced, the relative contributions of which vary depending on the evolutionary history of an individual halo.
 The overall picture that emerges from this analysis is that the CGM in these simulated galaxies is a highly dynamic environment.
-Likewise, cooling proceeds via multiple channels and is widespread at the low redshifts analyzed here.